-A first- or upper second-class undergraduate honours degree in media, film or another relevant discipline.
+An upper second-class (2.1) undergraduate honours degree or above in media, film or another relevant discipline.
 We also welcome applications from those with relevant professional experience.
-The latter applicants will be shortlisted on the basis of their CV and a personal statement demonstrating analytical and writing skills
+The latter applicants will be shortlisted on the basis of their CV and a personal statement demonstrating analytical and writing skills.

 Months of entry

 This MA focuses on the production, circulation and reception of media representations of masculinity, femininity and sexuality.
 It also explores ways in which questions of gender and sexuality might shape and inform media relations more generally, for example in the negotiations of the public/private divide.

 Drawing on our team of internationally recognised scholars in the fields of media, film and gender studies, this interdisciplinary course allows you to combine approaches from the social sciences, cultural studies and the humanities.

 The media have been central in shaping and reflecting gendered power relations, and processes of identification in relation to the politics of gender, sexuality and the body.
 This MA brings these issues to the fore, allowing you to address them in depth.
 The course engages with a substantial intellectual area to address some of the key social, cultural and political issues of the present day: